prog4biol/pfb2019/README.md

 dict.clear() | Removes all elements of dictionary dict dict.copy() | Returns a shallow copy of dictionary dict.
-Shallow vs Deep only matters in multidementional datastructures. dict.fromkeys(seq,value) | Create a new dictionary with keys from seq (python sequence type) and values set to value. dict.get(key, default=None) | For key key, returns value or default if key not in dictionary dict.items() | Returns a list of (key, value) tuple pairs dict.keys() | Returns list of keys dict.setdefault(key, default = None) | Similar to get(), but will set dict[key] = default if key is not already in dict
+Shallow vs Deep only matters in multidementional datastructures. dict.fromkeys(seq,value) | Create a new dictionary with keys from seq (python sequence type) and values set to value. dict.items() | Returns a list of (key, value) tuple pairs dict.keys() | Returns list of keys dict.setdefault(key, default = None) | Similar to get(), but will set dict[key] = default if key is not already in dict